jesse-ai/jesse-stack-docker/README.md

 Quick start for jesse, all you need is install [docker  compose](https://docs.docker.com/compose), clone this repo.

+Rename .env.example to .env and edit the configuration to your needs.
+The environment variables will be automatically loaded to the jesse container.

 ## 1. Start the containers:
 ```sh